Hero-Solutions/Arthub-Ensor/README.md

   PRIMARY KEY (`id`)
 );
 ```
 A MySQL user is to be created with full access to this table.
-The username, password and database name can be freely chosen and are configured in the .env file in the [Imagehub](https://github.com/Hero-Solutions/Imagehub/tree/ensor) repository.
+The username, password and database name can be freely chosen and will be configured in the .env file in the [Imagehub](https://github.com/Hero-Solutions/Imagehub/tree/ensor) repository (further in this document).

 ## Installation